-This Breakfast Crème Brûlée is a decadent, custardy solution to all your breakfast needs and wants.
+This Breakfast Crème Brûlée is a lighter take on the classic dessert, and is a creamy, custardy solution to all your breakfast needs and wants.

-Make this the night before- cooking the custard takes about 45 minutes- and then when you wake up, sprinkle sugar on top and broil, or torch it.
-It would work perfectly for either breakfast, brunch, or even a light dessert.
+Make this the night before– cooking the custard takes about 35 minutes–and refrigerate when the ramekins have cooled to room temperature.
+Then when you wake up, sprinkle sugar on top and broil or torch it.
+This Breakfast Crème brûlée is perfect for either breakfast, brunch, or even a light dessert.
 Top with berries and enjoy!

 Breakfast Crème Brûlée

 - 1 1/2 cups milk OR coconut milk (use canned coconut milk, not refrigerated carton coconut milk) (I like Trader Joe's canned Light Coconut Milk)

 - 1/4 tsp vanilla extract